rendznicoy/BayadSystemTCM/Credit Testing/CRE-0001_credit_ledger_testing_landing_page_load.md

 **Post-conditions:**

-- The balance is displayed.
+- The cash ledger page is displayed.